VLSI Fundamentals: A Practical Approach Education Kit

 Teach the fundamentals of Very Large-Scale Integration (VLSI), including how the theories and concepts can be applied in the design of simple logic circuits and in the physical implementation of a simplified microprocessor.

-- Summary: A full set of 20 modules with lecture slides and lab exercises (in selected modules) ready for use in a typical 10-12-week undergraduate course (full syllabus below).
+- Summary: A full set of 20 modules with lecture slides and lab exercises (in selected modules) ready for use in a typical 10-12-week undergraduate course (see full syllabus).

 - Modular and Flexible Use: Teaching staff have the freedom to choose which modules to teach – use all the modules in the Education Kit or only those that are most appropriate to your teaching outcomes.

-- Level: Advanced.
-Students are required to have an understanding of digital electronics and the basics of hardware description language (Verilog).
+- Prerequisites: Students are required to have an understanding of digital electronics and the basics of hardware description language (Verilog).

 To produce students with solid introductory knowledge on VLSI concepts and application of these concepts in simulation, verification, and physical implementation of a simplified microprocessor using standard industry tools.